Web Services Overview

 Important: Your Web Services sender ID must be authorized for use in a given company.

 Web Services credentials

 Web Services credentials consist of a sender ID and password.
-These are provisioned by Intacct for customers/partners with an active Web Services developer license.
+These are provisioned by Sage Intacct for customers/partners with an active Web Services developer license.